shepherdwind/css-hot-loader/README.md

 This is a css hot loader, which support hot module replacement for an extracted css file.

+> Now, there is a extract css plugin [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) which support hot reload.
+>
-> Now, there is a extract css plugin [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) support hot reload.
-If you use webpack 4+, the [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) will be a more good choice.
+> If you use webpack 4+, the [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) will be a better choice.

 ### Why we need css hot loader